Psychiatric Mental Health Nurse Practitioner (PMHNP)

 What is the role of a psychiatric mental health nurse practitioner?

-As described by the National Panel for Psychiatric-Mental Health NP Competencies, the following competencies reflect the current knowledge and scope of practice for psychiatric-mental health nurse practitioners.
+The National Panel for Psychiatric-Mental Health NP Competencies includes the following aptitudes, reflecting current knowledge and scope of practice:

-Health Promotion and Protection and Disease Prevention and Treatment which includes assessment, diagnosis, plan of care and treatment which does include prescriptive authority.
+Health Promotion & Protection and Disease Prevention & Treatment incorporate psychiatric assessment, diagnosis, plan of care, and treatment, including prescriptive authority.

-Patient Relationship -including teaching and coaching, professional role management and negotiation of health care delivery systems, and monitoring and ensuring the quality of healthcare practice, in addition to cultural competencies.
+Patient Relationship comprises teaching and coaching, professional role management and negotiation of health care delivery systems, as well as monitoring and ensuring the quality of healthcare practice, in addition to cultural competencies.

 Please see National Panel for Psychiatric-Mental Health NP Competencies.

-No, in fact currently there is a shortage of Mental Health professionals with prescriptive authority in most communities.
-Allen College frequently receives new job postings for Psychiatric Mental Health Nurse practitioners.
-There are positions available both statewide and nationally.
+No, in fact, currently there is a shortage of Mental Health professionals with prescriptive authority in most communities.
+Allen College frequently receives multiple job postings; there are numerous positions available both statewide and nationally.

-Yes, the necessary hours for clinical and educational experiences needed for certification are integrated within the curriculum; after completion of the Allen College PMHNP program the graduate is eligible to complete an exam for certification.
-This is necessary for practice as a Nurse Practitioner.
+Yes, the requisite hours of clinical and educational experiences are integrated within the curriculum.
+After successful completion of the Allen College PMHNP program, graduates are eligible to complete an exam for national certification.

-Please refer to the American Nurse Credentialing Center Website for additional information: http://www.nursecredentialing.org/FamilyPsychMentalHealthNP.
+Please refer to the American Nurse Credentialing Center for additional information: http://www.nursecredentialing.org/FamilyPsychMentalHealthNP.